Vineeth1512/FileNet-Notes/process-engine/PE-terminology.md

-# 🧩 FileNet PE Terminology Explained
+# 🧩 FileNet PE Terminology

 ## 🔁 Workflow Definition
 - A **workflow definition** is like a **blueprint or model** of a business process.